openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Decision whether to backup or restore is based on file persisted during previous boot (see "Integration with greenboot").
 When file is read to make a decision (but not during dry run), it shall be removed.

+In case of unhealthy first ostree commit there might occur situation that MicroShift upon start is instructed to restore the backup which doesn't exist.
+In such case MicroShift will delete its data directory to perform a clean start.

 As a result of investigation and aiming for simplicity for initial implementation, it was decided that backing up MicroShift's data will be done by leveraging using copy-on-write (CoW) functionality.